 Adult drivers benefit most from strategic comparison shopping, as identical coverage can vary by over 400% between providers.
 A driver paying $200 monthly with one insurer might find comparable coverage for $100 elsewhere.
 To save the most money, drivers aged 30 and up should:

-- Leverage life changes: Marriage, home ownership, career changes, and improved credit scores can all trigger rate reductions.
+- Take advantage of life changes: Marriage, home ownership, career changes and improved credit scores can all trigger rate reductions.
 Notify your insurer when these positive changes occur to capture available discounts.

 Universal Money-Saving Tips